tboox/gbox/README.md

 The Graphic Box Library
 ========================

-GBOX is a mutli-platform c graphic library for unix, windows, mac, ios, android, etc.
+GBOX is a mutli-platform c graphic library, ui and game engine for unix, windows, mac, ios, android, etc.

 contact
 -------